TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 to check the generated dir2.process/issue.xml:
 - check <title>, <surname>, <given_name> elements;
   if any are new organizations, add to lists-authinfo.txt.
-- check that <ORCID> elements are present for all specified;
+- check that <ORCID> elements are present for all that are specified;
   grep the sources.
 Add any new ones to lists-authinfo.txt.
 - also check <citation_list>s for reasonableness.